MacBook Pro (Intel-based): Retina (2012–2015)

-The MacBook Pro with Retina display was one of only two Macs that feature a built-in HDMI port (the other being the Mac Mini).
-Apple introduced a 13-inch version on October 23, 2012, with specifications similar but slightly inferior to the 15-inch version's, such as less powerful processors.
+Apple introduced a 13-inch version on October 23, 2012, with specifications similar but slightly inferior to the 15-inch, such as less powerful processors.

 The Retina models also have fewer user-accessible upgrade or replacement options than previous MacBooks.
-Unlike in previous generations, the memory is soldered onto the logic board and is therefore not upgradable.
+Unlike in previous generations, the memory is soldered onto the logic board and is not upgradable.
 The solid state drive is not soldered and can be replaced by users, although it has a proprietary connector and form factor.
 The battery is glued into place; attempts to remove it may destroy the battery and/or trackpad.
 The entire case uses proprietary pentalobe screws and cannot be disassembled with standard tools.
 While the battery is glued in, recycling companies have stated that the design is only "mildly inconvenient" and does not hamper the recycling process.
-In any case, Apple offers a free recycling service via any of their stores and has no problem with separating the materials.

 On February 13, 2013, Apple announced updated prices and processors and increased the memory of the high-end 15-inch model to 16 GB.

 On October 22, 2013, Apple updated the line with Intel's Haswell processors and Iris Graphics, 802.11ac Wi-Fi, Thunderbolt 2, and PCIe-based flash storage.
 The chassis of the 13-inch version was slightly slimmed to 0.71 in to match the 15-inch model.
 The lower-end 15-inch model only included integrated graphics while the higher-end model continued to include a discrete Nvidia graphics card in addition to integrated graphics.
 Support for 4K video output via HDMI was added but limited the maximum number of external displays from three to two.
 On July 29, 2014, Apple announced new models with updated prices and processors.